Biotech mutual funds invest in stocks of companies in the biotechnology sector, which is part of the broader health sector of stocks.

-Biotechnology was one of the top performing sectors of 2018 and can be a smart addition to a diversified portfolio for long-term investors.
-Although prices can be volatile in the short term, biotech funds have historically outperformed markets in the long run.
+Biotechnology was one of the top-performing sectors of 2020.
+If you're investing for the long term, biotech can be a smart addition to a diversified portfolio.
+Prices can be volatile in the short term, but biotech funds have historically outperformed markets in the long run.

 How to Choose the Best Biotech Mutual Funds

 If you're thinking of adding a biotech sector fund to your portfolio, there are a few things you should know before you buy.
 As with investing in any other mutual fund or exchange-traded fund (ETF), it's important to understand some of the basic facts and features of the fund.
 These include the performance history, risk attributes, manager tenure, and expenses.